 Who Should I Contact?

-If you or a loved one wants to have the record of an arrest and enrollment in a diversionary program expunged, contact the attorneys of the Rosenblum Law Firm today.
+If you or a loved one wants to have the record of an arrest and enrollment in a diversionary program expunged, contact the attorneys of Rosenblum Law today.
 Our skilled attorneys have helped many people in similar situations.
 They will fight to have your record expunged.
 E-mail or call us today at 888-815-3649.